Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Abstract

 \section{Abstract}

 Recent advances in quantum sensing---optical clocks at $5.5\times 10^{-19}$ systematic uncertainty, frequency-dependent squeezing below the standard quantum limit, quantum magnetometers approaching fundamental sensitivity limits---raise a natural question: can these technologies detect gravitational waves directly, or enhance existing detectors beyond current capabilities?
 We show that the answer is primarily determined by the \emph{coupling mechanism} between the gravitational wave and the sensor.
-Starting from the tidal Hamiltonian in Fermi normal coordinates, we identify three physically distinct coupling mechanisms and derive their transducer gains within linearized general relativity and non-relativistic quantum mechanics.
+Starting from the tidal Hamiltonian in Fermi normal coordinates, we identify three physically distinct mechanisms by which a gravitational wave couples directly to a quantum system, and derive their transducer gains within linearized general relativity and non-relativistic quantum mechanics.
 Internal atomic coupling (tidal distortion of electronic wavefunctions) yields a transducer gain $G_A = 2.4\times 10^{-20}$, with vanishing first-order energy shifts for all $J=0$ clock states---a $\sim\!10^{35}$ deficit relative to laser interferometry that exceeds any projected quantum enhancement.
 Center-of-mass coupling (Doppler shifts from geodesic motion) reaches strain sensitivities of $\sim\!10^{-18}$, still $10^4$ above LISA requirements.
 Light propagation coupling (phase accumulation over macroscopic baselines) provides the enormous transducer gain that makes laser interferometry---and atom interferometry---viable.
-For detectors exploiting this third mechanism, we quantify how much improvement quantum sensors can provide through the detector's noise architecture: LISA's noise budget is $\sim\!91\%$ classical, limiting combined quantum enhancement to $\mathcal{E} \approx 1.04$, while ground-based detectors in the shot-noise-dominated regime achieve $\mathcal{E} = 1.8$--$2.4$.
-Atom interferometers exploit the same light-propagation mechanism to uniquely access the 0.01--10~Hz band.
+For detectors exploiting this third mechanism, we quantify how much improvement quantum sensors can provide through the detector's noise architecture: LISA's noise budget is predominantly classical, limiting combined quantum enhancement to $\mathcal{E} \approx 1.04$, while ground-based detectors in the shot-noise-dominated regime achieve $\mathcal{E} = 1.6$--$2.1$.
+Atom interferometers exploit the same light-propagation mechanism to target the 0.01--10~Hz band between the LISA and LIGO ranges.

 \textit{Keywords:} gravitational waves, quantum sensors, LISA, atom interferometry, squeezed states